raspberrypi/usbboot/Readme.md

 <a name="secure-boot"></a>
 ## Secure Boot
-This repository contains the low-level tools and firmware images for enabling secure-boot/verified boot on Compute Module 4 plus preliminary support for Compute Module 5.
+This repository contains the low-level tools and firmware images for enabling secure-boot/verified boot on Compute Module 4 and  Compute Module 5.

 ### Tutorial